isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 12. These bungalows are a part of Singapore’s history.

 (1) Some are located in areas where the British naval and air bases used to be:&nbsp;&nbsp;
-a.
-For example, Sembawang and Seletar.
+* For example, Sembawang and Seletar.

 {:start="13"}
 13. At present, there are 36 conserved Black and Whites, and a further 235 State-owned Black and Whites are marked for study for conservation and hence in the meantime, they are protected.